 Today’s Cash 3 Midday results are in.
 Here are the winning numbers for Saturday December 5, 2020

-Your Cash 3 Midday results for Saturday December 5, 2020 are as follows:
+So these are your Cash 3 Midday results for Saturday December 5, 2020:

 Did you know that?